 Know at what stage each procedure, process or task is at, at any given time.

-Step-by-step instructions to help people perform routine business activity or complex routine procedures really how it should be done.
+These are step-by-step instructions to help workers perform a routine business activity or complex routine procedures really how it should be done.

 Read More: SOP: Simple Explanation of Standard Operating Procedure

 What SOP means?
 It is an acronym for Standard Operating Procedures.

 This means documenting your organisation’s business processes so that products and services are consistently delivered every time.

 Read More: SOP Means: Set of Step-by-Step Instructions

 Standard operating procedures act as reference guides, so your staff can work more independently and not rely on you for guidance on every task.